Skip to content

 - hosts:

-- ingresstest.somedomain.live
+- ingresstest.example.com

-secretName: application-ingress-cert
+secretName: my-ingress-name-cert

 The following objects are created on the cluster:

-kubectl get ingress -n kube-system
+kubectl get ingress -n my-namespace

 NAME CLASS HOSTS ADDRESS PORTS AGE

-application-ingress nginx ingresstest.somedomain.live 80.158.33.50 80, 443 47s
+my-ingress-name nginx ingresstest.somedomain.live 80.158.33.50 80, 443 47s

-kubectl get certificate -n kube-system
+kubectl get certificate -n my-namespace

 NAME READY SECRET AGE

-application-ingress-cert True application-ingress-cert 55s
+my-ingress-name-cert True my-ingress-name-cert 55s

-kubectl get secret/application-ingress-cert -n kube-system
+kubectl get secret/my-ingress-name-cert -n my-namespace

 NAME TYPE DATA AGE

-application-ingress-cert kubernetes.io/tls 3 87s
+my-ingress-name-cert kubernetes.io/tls 3 87s

-Example: Using Let's Encrypt with ACME
+Example: Using with ACME

 apiVersion: cert-manager.io/v1